martincampagnoli/quandoo-example/README.md

 ## Code

-The module is writen in AngularJS from scratch, and using Bootstrap CSS framework for styles.
+The module is written in AngularJS, and using Bootstrap CSS framework for styles.
 The AutoCompletion is also using the twitter component typeahead.js as engine.